Sheel311/sheel311.github.io/README.md

 Now based in Canada, I’m advancing my skills through a postgraduate certificate in Business Analytics at Niagara College, after completing a diploma in FinTech at Conestoga College.
 I’m actively working on data-driven projects using tools like Power BI, Excel, Python, and R, and I’m eager to bridge my IT experience with analytics to support smarter decision-making and operational efficiency.

 ---

+## Experience

+### American Infosource: (2019-2023)
+-  Monitored systems, performed network troubleshooting, and ensured uptime for critical business applications.
+-  Collaborated with network engineers and senior management to maintain high availability and performance.
+-  On Clients end, was responsible for more than 200 branches and 575 ATM's network.
+-  Met the SLA with 94%, and got a certificate of appreciation from Cadance Bank.

 ## 📊 Projects
 ### 1. Scrap & Production Data Analysis – THK Rhythm Canada